 These articles are absolutely essential, and no reasonable or reasoning man will give an anæsthetic, under ordinary conditions, without them; for to do so is to jeopardise the patient's life unjustifiably, and to render oneself unworthy of confidence.
-But, further, it is most desirable, and almost essential, for the practitioner to have in his possession a means of giving ether or CE-such as Blake's Inhaler, while any man who has a large amount of surgery in his practice should have a Hewitt's Ether Inhaler in his possession and be able to use it.

-FIG. 32.-DUDLEY BUXTON'S RATCHET PATTERN GAG.
+FIG. 30.- DUDLEY BUXTON'S RATCHET PATTERN GAG.